semaphoreci/docs/docs/faq/faq.md

   <p>
 When using <code>checkout</code> with the
 <a href="https://docs.semaphoreci.com/reference/toolbox-reference/#the-use-cache-flag">--use-cache parameter</a>
-the code will contain older changes that have not been propagated yet since by default this update only happens every 3 days.
+the code will contain older changes that have not yet been propagated, because this particular update only happens every 3 days by default.

   </p>
   <p>
 Reducing the value of <code>SEMAPHORE_GIT_CACHE_AGE</code> before performing the
-<code>checkout</code> ensures changes are brought into the cache more
+<code>checkout</code> ensures that changes are brought into the cache more
-often and should help mitigate the behavior:
+often and should help mitigate this behavior:
 ```bash
 export SEMAPHORE_GIT_CACHE_AGE=43200
 ```

-The above value is for 12 hours and is a good baseline but depending on your development workflow it might require to be lowered even more.
+The previous value is for 12 hours and is a good baseline but, depending on your development workflow, it might need to be lowered more.
   </p>
 </details>